 Houston Welcomes Refugees

-Mobilize your city to welcome refugees with compassion, hope and honor as they resettle and start a new life in your city.
+Mobilize your city to welcome refugees with compassion, hope, and honor as they resettle and start a new life in your city.
 Houston Welcomes Refugees exists to ease the resettlement process for new refugees arriving to Houston by mobilizing invested, caring volunteers, and fostering hope amidst crisis.
-This pre-conference session will introduce you to the global refugee crisis, discuss resettlement in Houston, and provide a special focus on trauma and its impact on refugees.
-Participants will leave with increased knowledge and tools to help expand the current services provided or to initiate services to refugees in their local areas.
+This pre-conference session will introduce you to the global refugee crisis, discuss resettlement in Houston, and explore how mental health challenges impact refugees.
+Participants will leave with increased knowledge and tools to help expand the current services provided or to engage in care to refugees in their local areas.

 Introduction to the Global Refugee Crisis